Chymyst/chymyst-core/docs/chymyst02.md

 ### Generalizing Readers:Writers ratio to `n`:`1`

 Our solution works but has a drawback: it cannot be generalized from 3 to `n` concurrent Readers, where `n` is a run-time parameter.
-This is because our solution uses one `write()` molecule and 3 `access()` molecules as inputs for the second reaction.
+This is so because our solution uses one `write()` molecule and 3 `access()` molecules as inputs for the second reaction.
 In order to generalize this to `n` concurrent Readers, we would need to write a reaction with `n + 1` input molecules.
-However, the sets of input molecules for all reactions must be known _at compile time_.
+However, the input molecules for each reaction must be specified _at compile time_.
 So we cannot write a reaction with `n` input molecules, where `n` is a run-time parameter.

 The only way to overcome this drawback is to count explicitly how many Readers have been granted access at the present time.